timescale/docs/promscale/distributed-tracing.md

 data.
 This helps you define processing rules and manage where to send the data.

-Jaeger and Zipkin trace formats are supported using the OpenTelemetry Collector only.
+Both Jaeger and Zipkin trace formats are supported using the OpenTelemetry Collector only.

 ### Configure the OpenTelemetry Collector